 106.6.1 Work Commencing Before Permit Issuance

-Any person who commences any work on a plumbing system before obtaining the necessary permits shall be subject to 100 percent of the usual permit fee in addition to the required permit fees.
+Anyone who commences any work on a plumbing system before obtaining the necessary permits shall be subject to 100 percent of the usual permit fee and the required permit fees.

 ❖ This section is intended to serve as a deterrent to proceeding with work on a plumbing system without a permit.
 As a punitive measure, it doubles the cost of the permit fee.
-However, this section does not intend to penalize a contractor called upon to do emergency work after hours, provided that he or she makes prompt notification to the code official the next business day and obtains the requisite permit for the work done and has the required inspections performed.
+However, this section does not intend to penalize a contractor called upon to do emergency work after hours, provided that he or she promptly notified the code official the next business day, obtains the requisite permit for the work done and has the required inspections performed.